WWE Evolve

 WWE Evolve, also known simply as Evolve (stylized as EVOLVE), is an American professional wrestling streaming television program produced by the American company WWE.
 It features wrestlers from the promotion's Evolve brand division, to which WWE wrestlers are assigned to work and perform.
 Episodes are uploaded on Wednesdays at 8:00 p.m.
 Eastern Time (ET) on Tubi in the United States and on YouTube internationally.
-Unlike most of WWE's other in-ring shows, which air live, episodes of Evolve are pre-taped.
+Unlike most of WWE's other in-ring shows, which air live, episodes of Evolve are often pre-taped in batches of three to four episodes per taping with some exceptions.

 The series serves as a spiritual successor to the Evolve professional wrestling promotion, which operated from 2010 to 2020 and is headed by Gabe Sapolsky, the owner of the original promotion; WWE acquired Evolve in July 2020.
 Evolve serves as a developmental show, featuring up and coming wrestlers from the WWE Performance Center and the WWE Independent Development system competing in an attempt to be promoted to NXT, where advanced developmental wrestlers perform to prep for potential main roster call ups.